jdcloudcom/en/documentation/Big-Data-&-Analytics/BI-Report/Operation-Guide/Create-Report.md

 4. Add an instrument component
-From the Toolbar -> "More Components" menu, drag the "Instrument" component to the right of Chart 1 in the editing area to create Instrument 1 for subsequent generation of profit instruments.
+From the Toolbar -> "More Components" menu, drag the "Instrument" component to the right of Chart 1 in the editing area to create Instrument 1 for subsequent generation of profit instruments.<br>

 5. Add a table component
 Drag the Toolbar -> "Table" component to be under Chart 1 in the editing area to create Table 1 for subsequent generation of breakdowns.